 - Kahlua: The kahlua jelly adds a great additional coffee flavor and makes this an adults only treat.
 If you don't drink, you could simply omit the kahlua and increase the coffee in the jelly.

 - Agar agar gelatin: Using agar agar which is a vegan alternative to gelatin can be a bit finnicky, but see the notes above to help you here or follow the recipe exactly as this was thoroughly tested.
 Alternatively, sub 2 leaves gelatin for the panna cotta and 1 leaf for the jelly.
+Agar agar is a plant based gelatin obtained from seaweed and comes in a variety of ways such as flaked, bars or strands, however, this recipe requires agar agar powder which dissolves more quickly.
+This gelatin needs to be measured with a scale because even 1 or 2 grams more or less can result in a very different consistency.
+Additionally, agar agar also needs heat to dissolve which is different from gelatin which can dissolve at room temperature.
+So you will need a candy thermometer to ensure it reaches 85C/185F for the agar agar to dissolve.

-FAQ's to make the best Coffee Panna Cotta with Kahlua Jelly Notes
+FAQ's to make the best Coffee Panna Cotta with Kahlua Jelly

-Simply set up a shelf in your fridge and trial the right leaning height for your glasses whilst they’re empty to lean into something (I used the edges of the fridge as the set mark to lean into).
+Simply set up a shelf in your fridge and trial the right leaning height for your glasses whilst theyโre empty to lean into something (I used the edges of the fridge as the set mark to lean into).
 Ensure you have an item that will support and balance your glasses, such as a used block of butter or even a small bag of rice that you could pop into the fridge to keep that balance after you close it and try not to open the fridge for 1 hour after you have made the panna cotta so as not to disturb the setting process.

-Other desserts you’ll enjoy
+Other no bake desserts youโll enjoy

 Coffee Panna Cotta